RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 ## X.509 Certificate

 This is handled in a similar way to PGP.
 You need a certificate and private key.
 There is third-party software available to generate these as well as command-line tools, for example OpenSSL.
 The certificate must be included in a **key-cert** object in the database.
 The generated certificate and private key are in binary files.
 The OpenSSL tool will convert the certificate into plain text to be included in the **key-cert** object.
-For X.509 **key-cert** objects, you must specify the “key-cert:” value as ‘AUTO-1'.
+For X.509 **key-cert** objects, you must specify the "key-cert:" value as ‘AUTO-1'.
 The database software will then set this value.
 These values cannot be reused.
 Once deleted, an X.509 **key-cert** object cannot be recreated.

 If your email client supports S/MIME you can import the certificate and private key into the client.
 Email updates can now be signed with your X.509 private key.
 Alternatively, you can sign your update using your private key with OpenSSL and paste it into the email message body.